Cart

 AI-based systems automatically price products based on photos, recognize brands, product condition, and market trends.
 Vinted and Allegro use AI to suggest selling prices for used clothing and to moderate listings on their platforms.

-Virtual fitting rooms allow you to see how a second hand garment will look on the buyer’s silhouette.
+Virtual fitting rooms allow buyers to see how a second hand garment will look on their figure.
 This technology is still in the pilot phase in Poland but is already being tested by the largest second hand platforms.

 Chatbots and Offer Personalization

-AI chatbots help users find exactly what they are looking for in used clothing stores and suggest products based on purchase history and style preferences.
+AI chatbots help users find exactly what they’re looking for in used clothing stores and suggest products based on purchase history and style preferences.

 5.3.
 Business Trends